 - PS 131-132 Calculus-Based Physics I II

 - PS 231 Modern Physics

 - PS 235 Computational Physics

 - PS 382 Classical Mechanics

 - PS 383 Quantum Mechanics

 - PS 451 Research & Design Seminar [1 credit hour]

-- PS 452 Research in Physics [not required for teacher certification or dual-degree (3-2) engineering programs]
+- PS 452 Research in Physics [not required for teacher certification or dual-degree (3-2) programs]

 - Two technical electives at the 200-level or higher in Physics

 - One technical elective at the 300-level or higher in Physics

 - MA 170 Calculus I

 - MA 180 Calculus II

 - MA 210 Calculus III

 - MA 220 Vector Analysis and Differential Equations

+- In addition, students must submit a final, written thesis and successfully pass a departmental comprehensive exam.
+Students in the teacher certification program are not required to submit a thesis.
+Students in the dual-degree (3-2) program are not required to submit a thesis and are also not required to pass a departmental comprehensive exam at Saint Anselm, though these may be required by the partner institution.

 - PS 131 Calculus-Based Physics I

 - MA 170 Calculus I

-- EN 105 Freshman English
+- EN 105 First Year Writing

 - HU 103 Conversatio I